Pet Food Frequently Asked Questions

 What are you doing to ensure that your products are safe and free from Mad Cow and BSE?

-Natura Pet Products, the makers of Innova, EVO, California Natural, HealthWise and Karma Organic pet foods, takes pride in our long history of providing high-quality, safe nutrition that enhances the health and well-being of our dogs, cats and ferrets.
+Natura Pet Products, the makers of Innova, EVO, California Natural, and HealthWise pet foods, takes pride in our long history of providing high-quality, safe nutrition that enhances the health and well-being of our dogs, cats and ferrets.
 All ruminant based ingredients are certified free of “specific risk materials” (SRM).
-This means there are no head (including brain), spinal column, tonsils, intestines, or any other specific risk materials from beef or lamb in any of our formulas as these tissues have been linked to BSE (Bovine Spongiform Encephalopathy).
+This means there are no head (including brain), spinal column, tonsils, intestines, or any other specific risk materials from beef or lamb in any of our formulas as these tissues have been linked to Bovine Spongiform Encephalopathy (BSE).

 Natura Pet Products requires that our turkey, chicken and lamb suppliers do not process ANY cattle in the same facility as the ingredient(s) that they supply to us.
 Our supplier of beef is certified by the USDA to be free of these specific risk materials.